Younger Memnon: Belzoni and Salt

+Arrival in London

+Anticipated by the poetry contest between Horace Smith and Percy Bysshe Shelley, both writing poems titled "Ozymandias" (see also Ozymandias (Smith)), the head arrived in 1818 on the ship in Deptford.
+Smith and Shelley met in the literary circles of Leigh Hunt, the co-founder of The Examiner, where story-telling and poem-writing competitions were common.

+The poems were the outcomes of when the two writers faced off in the pages of Hunt’s magazine, writing about Ozymandias, a mis-reading of one of Ramesses II names, User-Ma’at-Re.
+Shelley’s poem has been analyzed by literary critics and scholars several times in the last two hundred years, but Smith’s poem has not garnered as much attention.
+Some have said that ‘Smith’s poem…in its mediocrity shows how successful Shelley’s really is…’

-Anticipated by Shelley's poem "Ozymandias", the head arrived in 1818 on in Deptford.
-In London it acquired its name "The Younger Memnon", after the "Memnonianum" (the name in classical times for the Ramesseum – the two statues at the entrance of the mortuary temple of Amenhotep III were associated with Memnon in classical times, and are still known as the Colossi of Memnon.
+In London the head acquired its name "The Younger Memnon", after the "Memnoninum" (the name in classical times for the Ramesseum – the two statues at the entrance of the mortuary temple of Amenhotep III were associated with Memnon in classical times, and are still known as the Colossi of Memnon.
 The British Museum sculpture and its pair seem to have either been mistaken for them or suffered a similar misnaming).